vahidAK/PatMat/README.md

 # Installation
 The workflow is basically two part, nanopore analysis part and Strand-seq analysis part.
 To use this workflow you can download the latest release or clone the repository and install required dependencies in the [env.yml](https://github.com/vahidAK/PatMat/blob/main/env.yml) as follow:
 **Note**: You first need to have conda/miniconda installed.
 If you do not have conda/miniconda follow instructions [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) to install it and then run the following commands.
-Alternatively, [mamba](https://mamba.readthedocs.io/en/latest/installation.html) is faster alternative to conda.
+Alternatively, [mamba](https://mamba.readthedocs.io/en/latest/installation.html) is a faster alternative to conda.
 **Note**: For nanopore analysis part you also need guppy basecaller that does basecalling, mapping, and methylation calling.
 This tool is only available through the [Oxford Nanopore Technologies community website](https://nanoporetech.com/community).
 You need to create an account there and get this tool yourself.
 To clone and install:
 ```